Posts Tagged ‘Linux’

 2. “If your MFP device is not connected to LPT port, you can safely disable execution of this script” so remove /etc/init.d/smfpd (and its symlinks) from your init.d and rc.X folders

 3. Recommended: “LSBize” the init script to fix the problem (http://wiki.debian.org/LSBInitScripts).
-Add these lines to your /etc/init.d/smfpd (at EOF is ok because position is not important, so you can also use a combo of cat /patch >> /etc/init.d/smfpd if you want to fix it automatically)
+Add these lines to your /etc/init.d/smfpd (at EOF is ok because position is not important, so you can also use a combo of cat /patch >> /etc/init.d/smfpd if you want to fix it automatically) create a new file named smfpd in /usr/share/insserv/overrides/ with the following content:

 ### BEGIN INIT INFO